-There are many instances where you may need to extract the audio from a DVD.
-As a transcriber, I often find it necessary to extract audio from a clients DVD for easier transcription.
-There are many softwares that can extract audio from a videos and movies.
+There are many instances where you may need to extract the audio from a DVD aka rip audio from a DVD.
+As a transcriber, I often find it necessary to extract audio from a client’s DVD for easier transcription.
+There are many software that can rip audio from videos and DVDs.
 However, they’re expensive and sometimes don’t work.
-I recently discovered an easy and free way to extract audio from movies and videos.
+I recently discovered an easy and free way to extract audio from and videos and DVDS.
 Let me share it with you.

-This works for all movies, video files, CD and DVDs that play on VLC media player; that’s almost anything.
+This works for all video files, CD, DVDs, bluray that can play on VLC media player; that’s almost any multimedia you can play using vlc media player.
 Download the latest version of windows VLC media player here.

 Step 1: Open Media Window